-The Company operates and is managed by the Company CEO Mr. William J. Rouhana, Jr, as one reportable segment, the production and distribution of video content.
+The Company operates and is managed by the Company's CEO Mr. William J. Rouhana, Jr., as one reportable segment, the production and distribution of video content with a focus on the Company's streaming networks.
 The Company currently operates in the United States and internationally and derives its revenue primarily in the United States.
 The Company has a presence in over 56 countries and territories worldwide.